While there is no cure yet, a lot of effort is going into finding better treatments.

 Early Detection through Biomarkers

 Research has been conducted to identify a specialized characteristic, called a biomarker, to identify the disease at an early stage.
 While several biomarkers have been developed, no single one has been identified as the standard of care for mesothelioma surveillance.
 Mesomark, Osteopontin, N-ERC and miR-625-3p are examples of biomarkers that have been developed.
 While no marker has established superior sensitivity and specificity, the Mesomark assay is most commonly used.
 A brief description of each marker and any relevant research is below.

-SMRPs (Mesomark): This assay (blood test) is the first biomarker test approved by the FDA.
+This assay (blood test) is the first biomarker test approved by the FDA.
 Approval was granted after several studies showed its usefulness in detecting a specific protein (soluble mesothelin-related protein, or SMRP) found in high concentrations in patients who have mesothelioma.

-Osteopontin: This test looks for a protein called osteopontin that has been found to have a high specificity, but a low sensitivity, for the disease.
+This test looks for a protein called osteopontin that has been found to have a high specificity, but a low sensitivity, for the disease.
 A 2014 study suggested that this test can be used to confirm a diagnosis, rather than to screen patients for the disease.
 It also suggested that higher levels of osteopontin may correlate to shorter survival times.

-N-ERC/mesothelin: This blood test detects a protein called N-ERC/mesothelin that is present in high levels in patients with mesothelioma.
+This blood test detects a protein called N-ERC/mesothelin that is present in high levels in patients with mesothelioma.
 It may be more accurate in detecting specific cell types of mesothelioma, such as epithelial mesothelioma.
 A 2014 study indicated favorable results; however, the study only looked at a small sample of patients.
 Further research is necessary to determine usefulness of this test.

-miR-625-3p: This blood test measures the response of a molecule involved in gene regulation, known as miR-625-3p.
+This blood test measures the response of a molecule involved in gene regulation, known as miR-625-3p.
 An increased response in this molecule has been associated with the development of mesothelioma.
 A 2012 study determined that miR-625-3p is a novel diagnostic biomarker in mesothelioma.
 Additional studies are necessary to confirm the results.

 More Effective Mesothelioma Treatments